OUTIS1906/powershellScripting/README.md

-# Welcome to My Scripts Repository
+# Welcome to My PowerShell Scripts Repository

 This repository is a collection of useful scripts that I have developed for various purposes.
 These scripts aim to automate tasks, enhance productivity, and simplify workflows.
 Feel free to explore the scripts and use them in your projects.